Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Carbonite Backup for Microsoft 365 Disadvantages:

-• The dashboard can sometimes feel a little outdated.
+• The dashboard can sometimes feel outdated.

 • There isn’t as much documentation for Carbonite as with other M365 backup solutions.